-The DVB Project is conducting relevant studies in this area, and we summarise the work in annexes A.6 (file casting) and A.7 (multicast-ABR).
+The DVB is conducting relevant studies in this area, and we summarise the work in annexes A.6 (file casting) and A.7 (multicast-ABR).
 Both of these address transporting object-based content in a non-unicast carrier; using broadcast or IP multicast respectively.
-The m-ABR work in particular addresses some areas that are common to 5G-Xcast, and has defined a reference architecture (from which we have borrowed the terms "Function X" and "Function Y" that we use in this document, to refer to multicast server and client-like functions respectively).
+The m-ABR work in particular addresses some areas that are common to 5G-Xcast, and has defined a reference architecture (from which we have borrowed the working-title terms "Function X" and "Function Y" that we use in this document, to refer to multicast server and client-like functions respectively).
 However, whilst the DVB's m-ABR task force is mindful of mobile networks, transporting media over them is not core to its work.

 Also, both activities are currently too early in their progress to be directly able to influence 5G-Xcast.
 However, we have project members common to both 5G-Xcast and the relevant DVB working groups, and we are also feeding 5G-Xcast thinking into the DVB discussions.
+The DVB also have security recommendations, and we summarise these in Section 8.